-Hard water contains high levels of dissolved minerals, primarily calcium and magnesium ions.
-These minerals are naturally present in the earth's crust and can find their way into water sources through geological processes.
-When used for cleaning, hard water can have several adverse effects that significantly impact performance.
-When used for rinsing, the quality of rinse water will affect the rinse's effectiveness because contaminants in the water can be left behind after evaporation.
+Hard water issues arise from high levels of dissolved minerals, primarily calcium and magnesium ions.
+These minerals are naturally found in the earth's crust and can enter water sources through geological processes.
+When used for cleaning, hard water can lead to several adverse effects that significantly impact performance.
+The quality of rinse water will affect the effectiveness of rinsing, as contaminants can be left behind after evaporation.

 1. Soap Scum and Detergent Inefficiency